kwaldenphd/web-scraping-python/README.md

   </tr>
   </table>

 Our work in this lab is designed to lay the foundation and serve as a springboard for final project work.
-Specifically, Q4, Q10, and Q13 ask you to develop an outline for web scraping programs using `BeautifulSoup` and `pd.read_html()`.
+Specifically, Q2, Q7, and Q8 ask you to develop an outline for web scraping programs using `BeautifulSoup` and `pd.read_html()`.
 Those questions (and other work for this lab) are the starting place for the final project.

 The final project for this course involves a web-scraping project written in Python.
-Specifically, the final project allows you to select a web page (or web pages) and write a Python program (or programs) that downloads select content from that web page as a plain-text file (`CSV`, `TXT`, etc).
+Specifically, the final project allows you to select a web page (or web pages) and write a Python program (or programs) that downloads select content from that web page as a plain-text file (`.csv`, `.txt`, etc).
 That content could be paragraphs of text, tables of data, etc.

 Successful final projects will include two main components:
 - a well-documented, working Python program written in Jupyter Notebooks